Grief Support Services

 Counseling and Support Groups

 We’re here to support you as you learn to live without your loved one.
-This counseling provides you with a safe environment to share your experience of loss with a trained bereavement counselor.
-Grief counseling is available by phone call or video visit.
+Our supportive grief counseling provides you with a safe environment to share your experience of loss with a licensed bereavement counselor.
+Counseling is available in person, by phone, or through a virtual video visit.
 For more information about talking to a counselor or to schedule an appointment, call 919-644-6869.
 A referral by a parent or guardian is required for anyone under 18 years old.

 Grief Support Groups